 “Always aim at complete harmony of thought and word and deed.
 Always aim at purifying your thoughts and everything will be well.” ― Mahatma Gandhi

-This is where so many of us heart-based entrepreneurs fall down: we try to mix our selling with our moments of content generosity.
+This is where so many of us heart-based entrepreneurs fall down: we try to mix our selling with our moments of content-sharing generosity.
 We know it doesn’t feel totally right… it appears you’re giving free content, but then you’re trying also to make them buy something…

 It’s clear what the sales person is trying to do.
 Their primary purpose — transparent to them, and to you — is to sell you a product.

 They might say they want to help you, but you know (and they know) that it’s a byproduct of the main intention: to make sales.

 If they’re an ethical salesperson, they will do a good job of “filtering” or “qualifying” which is to ask good questions and help you explore whether the product is actually a good fit for you, that it will solve the problem you actually care about, and that it’s the right timing for you to buy it.

 The blogger, podcaster, social media maven, especially if they’re very heart-centered, might feel conflicted about Selling/Enrollment.
 They know they “have” to eventually sell, to stay in business, but they would prefer to simply give helpful content.